 What’s the most important number that every sales rep needs to know before he or she can build an effective sales plan?
 Their Lead Deficit.
 To give yourself a solid chance of making your Sales Target you must know this number.
+I looked at a similar concept in a recent blog on Calculating your lead generation numbers.
+You could also check this article out.

 Here’s how it works.
 Making Sales Target is based on winning a certain number of orders at a certain Average Order Size (or Average Sales Price).
 Some percentage of those orders will come from existing accounts.
 The rest will come from new business opportunities.
 Of those new business opportunities, a certain percentage will be derived from sales opportunities generated by inbound sales leads and the rest will flow from your proactive prospecting efforts.
 That number of new sales leads you need to generate through your own proactive prospecting is called your Lead Deficit.